 - Why do you think you are best suited for investment advising?
 What makes you different?
 Why and how do you succeed?

-I am good at this job because I am diligent in my research, cognizant of macro-economic issues, but I am relatable to everyone.
-The success comes not from the ups and downs, but from the diligence and an incremental process.
+I am good at this job because I am diligent in my research, cognizant of macro-economic issues, but I strive to be relatable to everyone.
+I believe that success comes not from the ups and downs, but from the diligence and an incremental process.
 Similar to an actual investment, it takes time and patience to be successful.
 The same holds true for an investment advisor.
 It is likely impossible to be successful long term in this business without some type of process and patience.
 I think that I have the drive and motivation to be successful, as well as the patience to build the necessary relationships to become more successful.
-If we as business allow ourselves to build properly, allow the appropriate time to grow and develop, we will make North Star a success, same as a traditional investment.
+If we as business allow ourselves to build properly, allow the appropriate time to grow and develop, we can make North Star a success, same as a traditional investment.

 The AIF designation certifies that the recipient has specialized knowledge of fiduciary standards of care and their application to the investment management process.
 Through a process of education, industry experience, ongoing professional training program and a passing of a comprehensive closed book proctored exam.
 Abiding by the Code of Ethics and Standards is an on-going requirement.